Slitting Line FAQ's

 What are Mults Used For?

 Once the mults are cut and sent to their final destination, industries use them for various purposes.
-Slit steel coils can be used to manufacture pipes of different sizes and lengths.
+Slit steel coils can manufacture pipes of different sizes and lengths.
 Some coils end up as vehicle frames, car seat frames, and other automotive parts.
-Likewise, manufacturers use slit coils in the building of railroad equipment and cars or anything that needs solid framing and parts manufacturing, including components for the agricultural and aerospace industries.
+Likewise, manufacturers use slit coils to build railroad equipment and cars or anything that needs solid framing and parts manufacturing, including components for the agricultural and aerospace industries.
 And, while not necessarily a manufacturing use, mults have been used in numerous large-scale community art projects and sculptures.

 VX LLC Can Find What You Need

-If you do not find your desired equipment in our inventory, please let us know your requirements, and we will utilize our connections to locate the right equipment to meet your needs.
+If you are still looking for your desired equipment in our inventory, please let us know your requirements, and we will utilize our connections to locate the right equipment to meet your needs.
 Contact us today for assistance!